Partnership Firm

 • Name and address of the firm

-• Names and details of partners
+• Details of partners

 • Capital contribution by each partner

-• Roles, duties, and powers of partners
+• Roles and responsibilities of partners

 • Interest on capital and drawings

-• Dispute resolution mechanism
+• Dispute resolution process

 Advantages of a Partnership Firm

-• Shared Responsibility
+• Shared responsibility among partners

-• Better Capital Availability
+• Better capital availability

 Disadvantages of a Partnership Firm

-• Unlimited Liability
+• Unlimited liability of partners

-• Limited Growth Potential
+• Limited growth potential

-• Risk of Disputes
+• Risk of disputes between partners

-• Lack of Continuity
+• Lack of continuity

 Documents Required for Partnership Firm Registration